compromise-evident/groupOTP/README.md

   <img src="https://raw.githubusercontent.com/compromise-evident/OTP/main/Other/Perfect_secrecy_proof.png">
 </p>

-(The original discoverer of the One-time pad is not mentioned because I had independently rediscovered it ~December 2019.)
+(Original discoverer of the OTP is not mentioned because I had independently rediscovered it ~December 2019.)